abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2c-functions-as-props/exercise/readme.md

 export default App;
 ```

-Here is the finished code for Task.js:
+Here is the finished code for Task.jsx:

 ```jsx
 function Task(props) {